ZipCPU/autofpga/README.md

 For example, the wishbone UART core may be found [here](https://github.com/ZipCPU/wbuart32).
-Building the cores themselves is not a part of this project, but rather figuring out how to create a top level design from both cores and component descriptions.
+Building the cores themselves is not a part of this project, but rather figuring out how to compose multiple cores into a top level design from both cores and component descriptions.

 # License